-Accepted and Agreed: ION 3.
+SECTION 3.
 Notes Security Agreement.
-The security interest granted pursuant to this Patent Security Agreement is granted concurrently and in conjunction with the security interest granted to [●] the Notes Collateral Agent pursuant to the Notes Security Agreement and Pledgors hereby acknowledge as Notes Collateral Agent and affirm that the rights and remedies of the Notes Collateral Agent with respect to the security interest in the award notice attached hereto (the "Award Notice") as of the date of Patent Collateral made and granted hereby are
+The security interest granted pursuant to this Patent Security Agreement is granted concurrently and in conjunction with the security interest granted to the Notes Collateral Agent pursuant to the Notes Security Agreement and Pledgors hereby acknowledge and affirm that the rights and remedies of the Notes Collateral Agent with respect to the security interest in the Patent Collateral made and granted hereby are more fully set forth in the Notes Security Agreement, the terms and provisions of which are incorporated by reference herein as if fully set forth herein.
+In the event that any provision of this Patent Security Agreement is deemed to be inconsistent with or in conflict with the Notes Security Agreement, the provisions of the Notes Security Agreement shall control.